technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 10/Lab 10 - Write a Service Bus Event Listener that consumes Microsoft Dataverse messages (Optional).docx.md

 # **Lab 10: Write a Service Bus Event Listener that consumes Microsoft Dataverse messages (Optional)**

+**Prerequisites:**
+To complete this lab, make sure you have an Azure subscription.
+If you don't have an Azure subscription, you can create a free account using +++https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio+++ before you begin.

 ### **Task 1: Set up your Azure Service Bus environment**

 Create your Azure Service Bus namespace and message queue with the